sakurity/securelogin/README.md

 2. __Usability__: existing onboarding process is a disaster for conversion: Email, confirm email, password, confirm password, wait you need one digit and one capital letter, think of a new password, sign up and go to email box to click "Confirm My Email" a 1000th time in your life. **With SecureLogin, it's just two clicks.**

-3. __Central authority__: Currently every account depends on a email, which can be used to set a new password.
+3. __Central authority__: Currently every account depends on an email, which can be used to set a new password.
 Email is very centralized - majority uses services like Gmail.
 This is even worse for SMS, which is owned by telecom corporations.
 This attack is currently exploited in the wild only against political activists, but there's no need to wait for someone to hack a major email/SMS provider – __with SecureLogin there's no central authority, no central server and no way to hijack your account__.

 4. __Man-in-the-Middle__: interaction of the user computer and the server is often compromised in between: broken HTTPS, CloudFlare, malicious browser extensions, Man-in-the-Browser and XSS can be prevented when the user explicitly signs every critical transaction.